10 exhibitions and events you must visit in North East England in 2026

 Claude Monet's 'The Petit Bras of the Seine at Argenteuil' is the star of the show.
 Did you know this painting has left London's National Gallery just once in the last 20 years?
 Did you also know that 'petit bras' means 'little arm' in French?

 Alongside the Monet painting, this free exhibition includes wonderful landscapes by other artists, borrowed from the Laing and Shipley art galleries.
-There'll be a display of artwork by local schoolchildren too.
+There's a display of artwork by local young people, too.

 Monet: In the Presence of Nature | South Shields Museum & Art Gallery | 17 January – 25 March 2026 | free entry